Félix Saurí Vivas: Casa Saurí

 In 1882, Saurí Vivas built a two-story home, which later became known as Casa Saurí, in downtown Ponce, across from Plaza Muñoz Rivera, in today's Ponce Historic Zone.
 The house is said to be the third-oldest residence still standing in Ponce.
 It is located on the southwest corner of Calle Union and Calle Reina.
 In 1912, his home was used as the first site of Liceo Ponceño, Puerto Rico's first girls-only school.

 After Liceo Ponceño vacated the home around the 1950s-1960s, the house was occupied for several years by various small businesses, including a travel agency and a toy store.
 Subsequently, it was vacant for several years.
 Then, in 2006-2009, the 1882 Casa Saurí was meticulously renovated and adapted as part of a new hotel, the Ponce Plaza Hotel & Casino, which opened in 2009.
 The hotel design included a four-story addition located next to the house, and a parking garage.

+Death

+Félix Saurí Vivas died on December 25, 1915 at the age of 65.
+He was buried at Cementerio Católico San Vicente de Paul in Ponce.

 Legacy

 In addition to leaving the majestic house in downtown Ponce as his legacy, mayor Félix Saurí Vivas is also honored at Ponce's Park of Illustrious Ponce Citizens.
-His remains are located in the Cementerio Católico de Ponce.